 The second course is a Debtor Education Course.
 It is designed to give you the information and tools you need to manage your finances, handle credit wisely, and create personal budgets after completing a bankruptcy.

-You must choose an agency approved by the United States Trustee’s Office.
+In additon to the previous information, you must choose an agency approved by the United States Trustee’s Office.
 You can find a list of the approved Oklahoma bankruptcy course agencies on the UST’s website.
 Most agencies offer online courses that you can complete in about two hours for a small fee.

 Bankruptcy Courts and Trustees for Oklahoma